 Scott Landau is a business-oriented lawyer known for his creative, results-driven approach to legal problems.
 He counsels hospitals, healthcare providers, and startups on regulatory compliance, data privacy and security, strategic transactions and arragements, and care delivery reform, and represents clients across multiple industries in civil litigation and government enforcement matters.

-An experienced healthcare regulatory advisor, Scott regularly counsels providers, wellness companies, startups and tech companies on how to structure and operate their businesses in compliance with federal and state laws and regulations governing the healthcare sector, including: the “Stark” law, the Anti-kickback Statute, Medicare rules and conditions of participation, HIPAA, the Food, Drug, and Cosmetic Act, state corporate practice of medicine restrictions, and state public health and licensure laws.
-Scott also works with providers, healthcare ventures, and techonology providers to structure legally compliant arrangements with hospitals, providers, independent practice associations (IPAs), management services organizations (MSOs), techology providers, and drug and device manufacturers.
+An experienced healthcare regulatory advisor, Scott regularly counsels providers, wellness companies, startups and tech companies on how to structure and operate their businesses in compliance with federal and state laws and regulations governing the healthcare sector, including: the “Stark” law; the Anti-kickback Statute; Medicare rules and conditions of participation; Telehealth/Telemedicine rules and regulations; HIPAA; the FDCA, DSHEA, and other FDA regulatory regimes; state corporate practice of medicine restrictions; and state public health and licensure laws.
+Scott also works with providers, healthcare ventures, and technology providers to structure legally compliant arrangements with hospitals, providers, independent practice associations (IPAs), management services organizations (MSOs), data analytics consultants, and drug and device manufacturers.

 Scott is a trusted advisor to organizations with data and privacy concerns, and helps HIPAA covered entities and “business associates” ensure that protected health information (PHI) is managed and disseminated in compliance with federal and state confidentiality laws.
 Scott also advises healthcare concerns on delivery and payment reform issues.
 He develops and structures innovative payment and service delivery models; negotiates and drafts value and savings-based payment arrangements; and advises on participation in government sponsored alternative and bundled payment testing models.